-If you are a father who is expecting your first child, you might feel left out as mom is getting to do all the bonding.
+If you are a father expecting your first child, you might feel left out as mom is getting to do all the bonding.

-Now, there are many reasons you would want to bond with your unborn child.
-Not only does it make mom feel better, but it can be seriously soothing for your baby too.
+Now, you would want to bond with your unborn child for many reasons.
+Not only does it make mom feel better, but it can also be seriously soothing for your baby.

 Studies have shown many positive results when an unborn baby receives attention from the father or another caregiver who will be close to the child.

 It’s a great way to help prepare for impending fatherhood!

 Don’t worry; there are many ways to bond with your unborn child.
 We will take a look at those ideas below!

 Why Bonding with Your Unborn Child is Important